Image de médicaments en vrac, incluant benzodiazépines, opiacés et stimulants, souvent détournés comme drogues à des fins récréatives.

 Main risks

-• Respiratory risk in combination with alcohol, opioids, or benzodiazepines
+• Respiratory risk when combined with alcohol, opioids, or benzodiazepines

 • Possible cardiac or neurological disorders depending on the molecule and context

-Some urine tests may include panels like BAR for barbiturates.
-For antihistamines, anticholinergics, zolpidem, zopiclone, or more specific substances, a targeted toxicological analysis may be necessary.
-Screening should always be chosen according to the substance sought.
+Some urine tests may include panels such as BAR for barbiturates.
+For antihistamines, anticholinergics, zolpidem, zopiclone, or more specific substances, A targeted toxicological analysis may be necessary.
+Screening should always be chosen based on the substance sought.

 BAR Targeted analysis Laboratory confirmation

-Medication misuse is not limited to recreational use.
-Sedative medications, anxiolytics, hypnotics, antihistamines, antidepressants, or opioids may be involved in situations of chemical submission or chemical vulnerability.
+Drug diversion is not limited to recreational use.
+Sedative medications, Anxiolytics, hypnotics, antihistamines, antidepressants, or opioids can be involved in situations of chemical submission or chemical vulnerability.
 In these situations, a person can be made more vulnerable to assault, theft, or violence.

 Key message: the victim is never responsible.
-Prevention should not place the burden the burden of safety on victims.
-Tests, bracelets, glass condoms, awareness campaigns and screening protocols are complementary tools in a comprehensive prevention and support strategy and combating criminal behavior.
+Prevention must not place the burden of safety on victims.
+Tests, bracelets, glass condoms, awareness campaigns and screening protocols are complementary tools in a global prevention, support and fight against criminal behaviors.

 Possible warning signs